Last Updated on

 What is a full face snorkel mask?

 The snorkel is incorporated into the mask.
-These appear shorter than traditional snorkels, as the snorkel stops at the top of the head.
-Air is funnelled through the snorkel and to the lower section of the mask, internally.
+At first glance, these look shorter than traditional snorkels, as the snorkel piece is joined to the rest of the mask at the top of the head.
+Air is funneled down the snorkel tube and internally through the mask.

 Full face snorkeling masks vs traditional snorkel masks

-With full face snorkel masks, the fogging is either eliminated completely or drastically reduced (depending on the brand).
-These masks cover your entire face but are split into two separate chambers.
+Full face masks cover your entire face but are split into two separate chambers.
 The upper chamber is the viewing section.
-The second chamber covers both your mouth and nose and is connected to the snorkel piece.
+The lower chamber covers both your mouth and nose and is connected to the snorkel piece.
 Fogging can be seen in the lower area, which is ok as it's separate from the viewing section.
 Air is drawn through the snorkel piece and circulated through this bottom section.

-Should you buy a Full Face Snorkel Mask?
+Should you buy one?